-You will write an online Moodle quiz to demonstrate your ability to apply the concepts and use the terminology from Weeks 1-7 with a particular emphasis on Weeks 5-7.
+You will write an online Moodle quiz to demonstrate your ability to apply the concepts and use the terminology from Weeks 1-8 with a particular emphasis on Weeks 5-8.

 Question tasks will be of the same types that you will practice in weekly tutorials and weekly formative quizzes.
-These tasks may include analysis of projected diagrams, photographs and CT images to discuss data acquisition, management and display, patient dose, image quality and quality assurance in CT.
+These tasks may include analysis of diagrams, photographs and CT images to discuss data acquisition, management and display, patient dose, image quality, quality assurance and artefacts in CT.
 Some questions may require a calculator to complete.

-This quiz is scheduled to take place online via the Unit Moodle page, on Monday 8th May, 2023.
-The Moodle quiz availability period will be from 9:45am - 11:15am on the stated date.
-Once you open the test, you will have 1 hour to complete it, up to 11:15am on the 8th May 2023.
+This quiz is scheduled to take place online via the Unit Moodle page, on Wednesday 8th May 2024.
+The Moodle quiz availability period will be from 9:00am - 11:00am AEST on the stated date.
+Once you open the test, you will have 1 hour to complete it, up to 11:00am on the 8th May 2024.
 All unfinished tests will be automatically submitted at that time.
+Note that if you start the test less than 60 minutes prior to the closing time, the quiz will close at the stated time and you will have less than 60 minutes to complete the quiz.